Find the perfect plant for your perfect gardenscape!

-Dwarf Moss Falsecypress has attractive silvery blue foliage.
-The tiny scale-like leaves are highly ornamental and remain silvery blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Dwarf Moss Falsecypress is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive silvery blue evergreen foliage.
+The tiny scale-like sprays of foliage are highly ornamental and remain silvery blue throughout the winter.

 Dwarf Moss Falsecypress is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Dwarf Moss Falsecypress is recommended for the following landscape applications;

 - Container Planting